aguilartechnologies/countdownTimer/README.md

 - The script.js file contains the countdown timer's set date on line 6 ...
     - const newYears = '1 Jan 2022' ;
 - Simply change "1 Jan 2022" to the desired date while following the same format and the timer will be set accordingly.
-Change text accordingly as well that would describe the occasion for the timer.
+Change text suitably as well that would describe the occasion for the timer.

 ---